Industrial Production Explanatory Notes

 |Month of estimate|

 The physical product group includes series based on either monthly or quarterly data.
-As can be seen in the first row of the table, in the first month, a physical product indicator is available for about one-half of the series (in terms of value added) that ultimately are based on physical product data (27 percent out of a total of 52 percent).
-Of the 27~percent, about four-fifths (22 percent of total IP) include series that are derived from weekly physical product data and for which actual monthly data may lag up to several months.
+As can be seen in the first row of the table, in the first month, a physical product indicator is available for more than one-half of the series (in terms of value added) that ultimately are based on physical product data (32 percent out of a total of 56 percent).
+Of the 27 percent, about four-fifths (25 percent of total IP) include series that are derived from weekly physical product data and for which actual monthly data may lag up to several months.
 On average, quarterly product data are received for the fourth estimate of industrial production.
 Specifically, quarterly data are available for the third estimate of the last month of a quarter, the fourth estimate of the second month of a quarter, and the fifth estimate of the first month of a quarter.

 Rounding.The published percent changes are calculated from unrounded indexes, and may not be the same as percent changes calculated from the rounded indexes shown in the release.